vapor/docs/2.0/docs/fluent/getting-started.md

 ### Row

+The `Row` struct represents a database row.
+Your models should be able to parse from and serialize to database rows.

+#### Parse

-Next we will add code for parsing the Pet from the database.
+Here's the code for parsing the Pet from the database.

 ```swift
 final class Pet: Model {